 The man and the boy turned to her.
 Their upper lips curled into a snarl.

 She heard the thrashing girl come up for air.
 Spooky wanted to save the child, but with one step forward the man landed beside her as if telekinetically transported.
 He grabbed her and dug his claws into the tender underside of her arm.
 She winched.
 Her blood trickled down.
 His eyes fixed on his prey, he grinned and licked the blood with his black tongue.
 In a motion indicative of wings, he waved at the plastic pool.

 The boy released the girl.
 She sat upright and gasped.
 Spooky twisted free, ran to the children, and plucked the girl from the water.
 “What is wrong with you people?”

 With tiny fists, the girl punched at her savior’s arms.
-Spooky expected the child to be in tears, but instead she dove head first back into the water.
+Spooky expected the child to be in tears, but instead the girl dove head first back into the water.
 And though the outside of the pool appeared to be only about a foot and a half deep, when Spooky stared into it, blackness stared back.
 She watched the tiny feet of the girl flip away into the inky chasm.
 The kid’s feet are webbed, she thought and flinched away when she saw something other than her own reflection in the water.

 She tried to jerk the boy toward her but he inched backward.
 “Where is your mother?”